 Enjoy Manuel Antonio Beach or Espadilla Sur’s pristine sand beaches.

-Sleep in an Airplane Hotel sometimes referred to as Hotel Costa Verde.
+Sleep in an Airplane Hotel, sometimes referred to as Hotel Costa Verde.

 Additionally, Manuel Antonio serves as a jumping-off point for some of Costa Rica’s lesser-known top tourist destinations.
-One of the nicest things to do in Costa Rica and a great way to learn about the local way of life is to take a day trip to Dominical or Quepos.
+One of the nicest things to explore in Costa Rica and a great way to learn about the local way of life is to take a day trip to Dominical or Quepos.

 You can drive through a primary forest in a short amount of time by using several trails.
-Moreover, you can appreciate a beautiful view of the sea and enjoy the wildlife that you can find at any time.
+Moreover, you can appreciate a beautiful view of the sea and enjoy the wildlife you can find any time.